-- One night's lodging is included at Mammoth Lakes, in a minimum three star hotel.
-If there is a special event on at Mammoth we will stay at Bishop instead.
+- One night's lodging is included at Mammoth Lakes, in a Quality Inn or similar.
+If Mammoth is busy, we will stay in Bishop instead.

 - Prices are based on double occupancy.
 Single, triple and quad occupancy rates are also available, and will be seen at checkout.
 There is no tax.